AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 ### Ingest the data

-Finally we upload the data into the batch
+Now we can upload the data into the batch:

 1. Select the request **[!DNL Data Ingestion API > Batch Ingestion > Upload a file to a dataset in a batch.]**
 1. In the **Params** tab, enter your dataset id and batch id into their respective fields